mrbdesign/OEminiMinter/README.md

 # Mintable Frame

-A simple Farcaster Frame for minting NFTs with a single click.
+A minimalist Farcaster Frame for minting NFTs with a single click.

 ## Setup